by Dr. Madhav Prabhu

 Somehow for us men dressing is never intrinsic, we are Danawas after all but walking with a beautiful Devi by your side is very satisfying, neighbors envy owners pride.
 Happiness, however, is in these small moments to see your loved ones smile and although we strive for this every day, the strain of everyday living limits this to only the festivals.

 The Dilemma does not stop here, the next pick is the dance classes, in the entire year our Devis and Danawas find only these days to dance and so the steps have to be perfect and so, as necessity is the birth of every creation, we do have the birth of several dance classes in the city.
 Which one to pick is very difficult.
-The garbha or dandia you can say is essentially a dance dedicated to the goddess to please her with your devotion, has now developed few commercial overtones, you can see the dandia sticks which are sold around the city, decorated and bedazzled, gone are the days of plain sticks with a red paint.
+The garbha or dandia you can say is essentially a dance dedicated to the goddess to please her with your devotion, has now developed few commercial overtones but due to COVID no events this year, you can see the dandia sticks which are sold around the city, decorated and bedazzled, gone are the days of plain sticks with a red paint.
 No dance class is empty and it is their season of plentiful with Devis of all ages and body types trying to put their best foot forward, the Danawas also try but simply lack the grace.
 The several paid Dandias with attractive prizes are not to be missed.
 Every street also has a free for all dandia and nobody can complain.
 The Devis who otherwise refuse to give darshan except on mobile phones suddenly show their Pragat Avatar, the goddess who otherwise refuse to leave the TV soaps are out in their numbers, the Devis who otherwise refuse to exercise suddenly show zeal and stamina, well you cannot guess the Adbhut Mayas of the Devis I guess, never underestimate them ever.
 Men also move a few steps but most are like me they have two left legs.

 The Dandia Venues are also dilemmas, put up by the many politicians who are aspiring, perspiring or retiring.
 The usual choices are the curated plush lawns with multicuisine menus making a choice that much difficult.